-Or you might take an interest in a specific budget area.
+You might choose to get involved with groups that advocate directly on budget issues, or you might take an interest in a specific budget area.
 We encourage you to read the budget and try to make sense of how the city is spending its resources in that area.